top of page

 You do not go to the co-working house to endure,

-and immediately feel the clarity of the space:
+and immediately feel the clarity of the room:

 Work suddenly feels like breathing —